open-tale/open-tale.github.io/_docs/03-roll-system.md

 indefinitely**, so players can have the chance to achieve surprisingly high scores.

+Explosion rolls do not count as new rolls for the attributes.

 ## 3.4.
 Expected scores

 Let's define the *expected minimum score* of an attribute level as the integer